MarkZH/Genetic_Chess/README.md

 `genetic_chess (-human|-genetic|-random) (-human|-genetic|-random)`
 Starts a local game played in the terminal with an ASCII art board.
 The first parameter is the white player, the second is black.
  - `-human`   - a human player.
 Moves are specified in algebraic notation indicated the starting and ending square.
  - `-genetic` - a Genetic AI player.
 If a file name follows, load the genes from that file.
+If there are several genomes in a file, the file name can be followed by a number to load the genome with that ID.
  - `-random`  - an AI player that chooses moves randomly from all legal moves.

 A barely functional implementation of the [Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html) allows for play through xboard and similar programs (PyChess, etc.).
 When used this way, arguments are ignored.